 Oji (2008) conducted a study, to determine the effects of Microfinance institutions' policies on the technological capabilities of micro-borrowers in Nigeria.
 Nine (9) Microfinance institutions and 250 of their clients were surveyed in 2005 and 2006.
 The findings showed that between 2001 and 2005, there were significant growth in the clientele, as well as savings, and loans made by the MFIs; and that this is a reflection of increasing demand for microfinance services.
-The regression results showed that the technological capability of micro-borrowers were affected by the number of employees/workers, duration of their loans, age of major machinery/ equipment utilised by the respective enterprise, and the appropriateness of the machinery/ equipment to skills possessed by the workers; as well as interest rate on MFI loans negatively influen of giving to technology accumulation throug duration of loans granted to their clients.
-Thi recommendation of the study is that the rate low.
-Feigenberg, et.al (2011), had a conjecture countries where formal insurance is large weak.
-They realised that "a number of de as a means of building social capital"; and of repeat interactions in sustaining cooper the submission in Manski (1993; 2000) that between social interaction and cooperative limited, largely due to the difficulty of acc Thus, they conducted the first experiment context of microfinance.
-The result provid frequency of mandatory meetings across for changes in clients' social ties.
-The experime Capital.
-However, these benefits do not contines as often".
-These transaction costs and frequency of Group members.
-In frequency of Group meetings was increases (the resulting increases in social interaction and cooperative frequency of Group meetings was increased which indicated that group lending, withoo only because it harnesses existing social capital aparticipants.
+The regression results showed that the technological capability of micro-borrowers were affected by the number of employees/workers, duration of their loans, age of major machinery/ equipment utilised by the respective enterprise, and the appropriateness of the machinery/ equipment to skills possessed by the workers; as well as available infrastructure.

-to skills possessed by the workers; as well as available infrastructure.
 The operators' length of experience, and interest rate on MFI loans negatively influenced technological capability.
 He recommended that for the purpose of giving to technology accumulation through micro-financing, MFIs should increase the moratorium and duration of loans granted to their clients.
 This entails spreading repayment over a longer period.
 A further recommendation of the study is that the rate of interest on loans granted for acquisition of technology should be low.